Now accepting new patients — call 212-328-1180

 Is Visceral Manipulation painful?

-Typically no. VM is generally very gentle and non-forceful.
-If anything feels uncomfortable, techniques are adjusted immediately.
+Typically no. Visceral Manipulation is generally very gentle and non-forceful.
+If anything feels uncomfortable, the techniques are adjusted immediately.

 How many sessions do people usually do?